 This site was created by a coalition of VERY concerned Bloomingtonians opposed to the Hamilton Administration’s proposed upzoning of the city’s single family neighborhoods to allow multiplex development.

-The upzoning proposal is undemocratic, hostile to single family home ownership and likely to adversely affect the social and economic fabric of the city by reducing the stock of affordable houses available for owner occupation and promoting the financialization of Bloomington’s housing.
+The upzoning is undemocratic, hostile to single family home ownership and likely to adversely affect the social and economic fabric of the city by reducing the stock of affordable houses available for owner occupation and promoting the financialization of Bloomington’s housing.

 - Peter Dorfman